manangarg21/NFS/README.md

 It ensures data redundancy and reliability of information by creating backups of all the information present in the storage servers and updating the backups continously.
 It supports multi-client operation ie can cater to multiple client requests concurrently.

-### Storage Server
-The Storage Servers (SS) acts as the data stores In our distributed file system implementation in C, Storage Servers play a pivotal role as the backbone of the Network File System (NFS).
-These servers shoulder the critical responsibility of handling the physical storage and retrieval of files and folders within the network.
-Tasked with the management of data persistence, Storage Servers ensure that files are stored securely and efficiently, forming the bedrock of reliable file storage and access.
-By distributing data across multiple servers, our system aims to enhance performance, scalability, and fault tolerance, contributing to a robust and seamless file management experience for clients connected to the network.
-The Storage Servers, in essence, act as the guardians of data integrity, facilitating a distributed and resilient file storage infrastructure.
 ### Client
 The client serves as a user interface to communicate with the Network File System, offering several essential functionalities: